LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 - - account info dashboard in profile to show available balance IF you cant get it in Thirdweb icon
 - copy for the connect button? only needed to buy and links to what you own

+- give money in exchange for artist tokens: What are the tokens representing?
+- - shares of the artist??
+No, its weird
+- - its just share prices in the artist, supply demand
+- - only 10,000 coins, you get a certain amount of the coins and their future value as the artist gains popularity

 ## Getting Started

 First, run the development server: